 1) Education and lament

 Engage with the educational resources on our website (and others) to learn about the Doctrine of Discovery and lament its impacts in your region and beyond.
-This is not just a mental exercise, but a heart and body experience of inner work, transformation and repentance for Christians and for settlers as we grieve the devastation caused by church-sponsored colonization.
+This is not just a mental exercise, but a heart and body experience of inner work, transformation and repentance for Christians and for settlers as we grieve the devastation caused by church-sponsored colonization and white supremacy.

-Work together to put reparations in your budget each year.
+Work together to put restitution/ repair funds in your budget each year.
 You may choose to return wealth directly to Indigenous groups working for land return, sovereignty and justice in your region, or groups in other lands working to dismantle the DofD.
-In addition to reparations, we ask that you donate to the work of our Coalition so we can sustain and continue our reparative justice organizing (we contribute 60% of all donations toward an annual Indigenous “repair partner”).
+In addition to restitution, we ask that you donate to the work of our Coalition so we can sustain and continue our reparative justice organizing (we contribute 60% of all donations toward an annual Indigenous “repair partner”).

 #LandBack image from ndncollective.org